 Cervantes.
 Bukowski.
 Dostoevsky.
 Self.
 Goldsmiths' English and Comparative Literature is critical and creative.
-From classical literature and linguistics, to creative writing and contemporary fiction, we focus on combining a core of modern specialisms with a coverage of literature that goes from the fourteenth to the twenty-first century, so you can do a traditional English degree, or a more comparative or creative one.
+From classical literature and linguistics, to creative writing and contemporary fiction, we focus on combining a core of modern specialisms with coverage of literature from the fourteenth to the twenty-first century, so you can do a traditional English degree or a more comparative or creative one.

 As a department we’re interested in a field of enquiry that extends from Old English Literature to twenty-first century literatures in English, French, German, Spanish and Italian.
 You can study texts and films across a variety of periods and genres.
 And, because we have specialists in unique areas such as American and Caribbean literature, you’ll get the chance to delve into subjects you can’t explore elsewhere.